 Even if by some miracle you did, the bus will drop you near the glacier viewpoint, and then you will have no way to travel back to either Rangdum or Padum.
 Hence, a journey should be planned either by your own vehicle or a private taxi.

 A taxi from Kargil to Rangdum or Drang Drung Glacier will cost you anywhere between Rs.
 5000 to Rs.
-10,000, depending on your negotiation skills and time of the travel.
+10,000, depending on your negotiation skills and the time of travel.

 You can also look for a shared taxi but will not find one to take you all the way.
 From Kargil, you will first have to get to Sankoo.
 From Sankoo, you will then have to look for a shared cab for Rangdum.